 We offer Intensive Cohorts that connect people to the culture and ethos of the House.
 At these gatherings, ancient writings are discussed in the context of prayer, worship, and fellowship.

 We host a sung Jesus Prayer Evening three times a year.
 Anyone is welcome to these evenings who desires to enter the beauty and divinity of the Name of Jesus.

-We hold an annual Ministry Prayer Vigil during the summer.
-The vigil is twenty-four hours long (8am-8am) and whoever participates is required to commit to the entire vigil.
-The focus of the vigil is sustained intercession and worship on behalf of ministries people serve, whether it be churches, campus ministries, or other communities.
+We hold an annual Ministry Prayer Morning at the beginning of Lent.
+This prayer gathering lasts from 6am-1pm.
+All participants are expected to commit to its entirety.
+The focus of the morning is sustained intercession and worship on behalf of the ministries participants lead, whether it be local churches, campus ministries, or other communities.